 I had ordered her special birthday dress weeks prior, which would pair beautifully with a flower crown I’d made myself.
-I’d hoped for purple flowers in the order because they’re Audie’s favorite, but this time I got mostly white.
-So I saved the the few purple flowers for her hair and used the white ones for her crown.
+I’d hoped for purple flowers in the order because they’re Audie’s favourite, but this time I got mostly white.
+So I saved a few purple flowers for her hair and used the white ones for her crown.

 Related: How To Take Studio Portraits At Home